AdobeDocs/experience-platform.en/help/destinations/catalog/adobe/marketo-engage.md

 >[!NOTE]
 >
->Mapping attributes is optional.
+>In the [mapping step](/help/destinations/ui/activate-segment-streaming-destinations.md#mapping) of the activate destination workflow, it is *mandatory* to map identities and *optional* to map attributes.
 Mapping Email and/or ECID from the Identity Namespace tab is the most important thing to do to ensure the person is matched in Marketo.
 Mapping Email ensures the highest match rate.

 ## Export type {#export-type}